BlogOctober 16, 2024

 But here's the catch: the rules of this game are as numerous and varied as the species in the ocean.
 From the icy decks of fishing trawlers to the sterile environments of processing plants, seafood companies must navigate a labyrinth of regulations that would make even the most seasoned sea captain's head spin.

 So, let's dive into the deep end of seafood company compliance.
-We'll explore the key regulations shaping the industry, the challenges they present, and why understanding this complex landscape is crucial for any seafood business looking to stay afloat in today's market.
+We'll explore the key regulations and certifications shaping the industry, the challenges they present, and why understanding this complex landscape is crucial for any seafood business looking to stay afloat in today's market.

-Key regulations shaping seafood company compliance
+Key regulations and certifications shaping seafood company compliance

 - HACCP (Hazard Analysis Critical Control Point): At the heart of food safety compliance, HACCP requires seafood processors to identify potential hazards in their production processes and implement preventive measures.
 This systematic approach is mandatory in the United States, demanding rigorous documentation and continuous monitoring.